zdravkov/kendo-docs/bootstrapper.md

 ![Kendo UI Web Is Large](/images/bootstrapper16.jpeg)

-It's entirely uncessary to have all of Kendo UI in an application that is only using one widget.
+It's entirely unnecessary to have all of Kendo UI in an application that is only using one widget.
 Really you just want the ListView and any other files it depends on.
 The problem is that you don't know what files the ListView depends on, and it's kind of a pain to go hunt all of them down and copy and paste them in, hoping to get them in the right order.

 The Bootstrapper now takes care of all of this for you.
 Simply click the Build Kendo button.